John Warren, 3rd Baron de Tabley: Life

-He was eldest son of George Fleming Leicester (afterwards Warren), Lord de Tabley (1811–1887), by his wife (married: 1832) Catherina Barbara (1814–1869), second daughter of Jerome, Count de Salis-Soglio.
+John Byrne Leicester Warren, third and last Baron de Tabley, was born at Tabley House, Cheshire, on 26 April 1835.
+He was the eldest son of George Fleming Leicester (afterwards Warren), Lord de Tabley (1811–1887), and his wife (married: 1832) Catherina Barbara (1814–1869), second daughter of Jerome, Count de Salis-Soglio.

-The young Warren, as he then was, was educated at Eton from 1847 to 1851, in the Rev. Edward Coleridge's house, and then at Christ Church, Oxford, where he took his degree in 1856 with second class honours in classics, law, and modern history.
+The young Warren, as he then was, was educated at Eton from 1847 to 1851, in the Rev. Edward Coleridge's house, and then at Christ Church, Oxford, where he graduated in 1856 with second class honours in classics, law, and modern history.
 In the autumn of 1858 he went to Turkey as unpaid attaché to Lord Stratford de Redcliffe.
 In 1860 he was called to the bar from Lincoln's Inn.
-He was commissioned as a part-time Lieutenant into the Cheshire Yeomanry and unsuccessfully contested Mid-Cheshire in 1868 as a Liberal.
+He was commissioned as a part-time Lieutenant in the Cheshire Yeomanry and unsuccessfully contested Mid-Cheshire as a Liberal in 1868.

-After his mother died and his father's re-marriage in 1871 Warren removed to London, where he became a close friend of Tennyson.
+After his mother died and his father remarried in 1871, Warren moved to London, where he became a close friend of Tennyson.
 Tennyson once said of him: 'He is Faunus, he is a woodland creature'.

 From 1877 until his succession to the barony and estates in 1887, Warren was lost to his friends, assuming the life of a recluse.
 It was not until 1892, five years after becoming Lord de Tabley, that he returned to London life and enjoyed a renaissance of reputation and friendship.